adamtric/School_District_Analysis_v2/README.md

 ### Scores by Grade/Spending/Size/Type

-We can tell by the analysis that the scores by grades data frames have a significant difference than the original analysis.
-Thomas High School's 9th grade scores are completely wiped out due to the academic dishonesty.
-By replacing those scores with "NaN", the dataframes are now missing those data points.
+* Scores by grade data frames have a significant difference than the original analysis.
+* Thomas High School's 9th grade scores are completely wiped out due to the academic dishonesty.
+* By replacing those scores with "NaN", the dataframes are now missing those data points.

 ![image](https://user-images.githubusercontent.com/102189324/167324112-e43f836b-cbe9-4b30-a781-aa9922a1f4c9.png)